AI coaching - why a human who has built something beats a chatbot every time

 This isn’t a technology problem.
 It’s a capability building problem.
 And it’s almost always caused by the same bottleneck: middle management.

 Middle managers have the most to lose from AI adoption.
 Their value often comes from being the person who knows where things are, who summarizes information upward, who translates between the executive team and the front line.
 AI threatens to automate a meaningful chunk of that.
 So they resist - not openly, but through inertia.
-They don’t block AI adoption.
+They don’t block adoption.
 They just never quite get around to it.

 What to look for in an AI coach

 Teaching ability separates good coaches from mediocre ones.
 Can they meet you at your level?
 I teach three structured AI courses - one for founders, one for SMBs, one for schools - and the content is completely different for each audience.
-A good coach adapts their approach based on whether you’re an enthusiast who needs guardrails, a skeptic who needs proof, or a delegator who needs a cascading strategy.
-That’s not something you get from a generic AI workshop.
+A good coach adapts based on whether you’re an enthusiast who needs guardrails, a skeptic who needs proof, or a delegator who needs a cascading strategy.

 The irony of AI coaching is that the technology is the easy part.
 The models work.
 The tools are good.
 They’re getting better every month.
-The hard part is getting a room full of executives to admit they don’t understand something - and then helping them get past that in a way that actually changes how their company operates.
+The hard part is getting a room full of executives to admit they don’t understand something, and then helping them get past that in a way that actually changes how their company operates.
 That’s not something you can automate.

 About the Author